-Stands out for its extra wide jaw (1 1/2 inch) and etched metric measurements.
-Built for durability and comfort, thanks to its comfort grip and chrome vanadium steel craftsmanship.
+Stands out for its extra wide jaw (1 1/2 inches) and etched metric measurements.
+Built for durability and comfort, thanks to its comfort grip and chrome vanadium-steel craftsmanship.

-On the costly end of the price range for this type of hand tool.
-A few reports of wrenches with misaligned jaws upon arrival.
+On the costly end of the price range.
+A few reports of misaligned jaws upon arrival.

-There is an English scale on one side and a Metric scale on the other.
+There is an imperial scale on one side and a metric scale on the other.
 The jaws adjust easily and won’t open themselves when you’re using it.
-The larger than normal handle lets you get a good grip on it.
+The larger-than-normal handle lets you get a good grip on it.

-The name says it is a vice-grip.
-It is not.
-It is a crescent wrench.
+The name suggests it is a vice grip, but it is, in fact, a crescent wrench.

-Pricey, but it's also a serious, well-made wrench.
-Heavy and bulky – not ideal for small to moderate tasks and won't fit tight areas.
+Pricey.
+Heavy and bulky; not ideal for small to moderate tasks and won't fit tight areas.

-Small yet strong, has similar durability and functions as larger adjustable models in a handy 4-inch size.
-Has etched measurements in inches and metric.
+Small yet strong, this tool has similar durability and function as larger models, but in a handy 4-inch size.
+Has etched measurements in inches and metric scale.
 Affordable.

-Only suited for small applications, but this is also a plus for some users.
+Only suited for small applications.
 Jaw mechanism has been reported to get a bit loose over time.

-When you’re looking for the right wrench to fit a particular bolt, it can be confusing.
-Some bolts use English measurements; others use metric measurements.
+Looking for the right wrench to fit a particular bolt can be confusing because some bolts use English measurements, and others use metric measurements.
 Finding the right wrench for the right bolt can be a matter of trial and error — trying a wrench that looks right and then progressing to the next larger or smaller one if it doesn’t fit.

-An adjustable wrench removes the trial and error from the process because the head can be adjusted to fit a wide range of nuts, whether English or metric.
-For this reason, adjustable wrenches are often considered to be one of the most versatile tools around.
-If you’re in the market for a good adjustable wrench, keep reading.
-We’ll walk you through all the possibilities to help you find the right one for you.
+An adjustable wrench removes the trial and error from the process because the head can be adjusted to fit a wide range of nuts, regardless of whether they're English or metric.
+For this reason, many consider adjustable wrenches one of the most versatile tools around.

 The kind of work you’re doing determines what kind of wrench you need and what size it should be.